piemar/apidays-helsinki/README.md

 ### Create Atlas Search Index

-1. Create a Atlas Search index and set index name to lotr on your lordofthering database on collection hints.
+1. Create an Atlas Search index and set index name to "lotr" on your lordofthering database on collection characters.
 Use the following index configuration, use json editor.
 For more information see: https://www.mongodb.com/docs/atlas/atlas-search/create-index/

 Use below index definitions
 ```